-Annemarie Middelburg shared, in this sense, some conclusions drawn from her doctoral thesis highlighting the importance of the law as a preventive and deterrent measure.
-She stressed that the law is a powerful instrument available to NGOs for their awareness and education campaigns and as a symbolic commitment of the government against the practice.
+Annemarie Middelburg shared some conclusions drawn from her doctoral thesis highlighting the importance of the law as a preventive and deterrent measure.
+She stressed that the law is a powerful instrument available to NGOs for their awareness and education campaigns and as a symbolic commitment of the government against the practice:

-“Article 25 of the Anti-FGM Act (2011 in Kenya) prohibits the use of derogatory or abusive language to women and girls who have not undergone FGM.
+“Article 25 of the Anti-FGM Act (2011 in Kenya) prohibits the use of derogatory or abusive language towards women and girls who have not undergone FGM.
 It is particularly interesting to note that despite the presence of such a provision, no cases have been reported and/or prosecuted.
-It should also be noted that this offence is punishable by imprisonment for six months or a fine of Ksh.
+It should also be noted that this offence is punishable by imprisonment (6 months) or a fine of Ksh.
 50,000 (approximately USD 500) or both.

-My argument has always been that women and girls in these communities were not sufficiently aware and empowered to know that such a provision existed in the law and that they were able to report such insults and abusive language to the authorities.
-In our legal awareness campaigns, we try to sensitize the community to take full advantage of this legal provision.
-Nevertheless, from the information I have had so far from the women and girls I have been in contact with, it appears that they do not believe that anything can be done although they do report some of the pejorative and abusive language used to refer to them because society has normalized verbal violence against women.”
+My argument has always been that women and girls in these communities were not sufficiently aware and empowered to know that such a provision existed in the law and that they could report such insults and abusive language to the authorities.
+In our legal awareness campaigns, we try to raise awareness in the community so that they may take full advantage of this legal provision.
+Nevertheless, from the information I have had so far from the women and girls I have been in contact with, it appears that they do not believe that anything can be done even if they report some of the pejorative and abusive language used to refer to them.
+They believe society has normalized verbal violence against women.”
 Brenda Dora

 Furthermore, the broader context in which the laws are made should not be overlooked.
 The increasing criminalization of FGM may create an “enabling environment for change” but is not a guarantee to end the practice.
 Therefore, legal measures must focus on the well-being of the girls and women concerned and avoid stigmatization.